max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

 - VoiceML Simple Transcribe
   - Lightweight setup to get the VoiceML transcription of the user's microphone.
 - Portal
-  - Super simple way of making a portal out of a mesh (it calls your callback function when the user walks through it)
+  - Super simple way of making a portal out of a mesh.
+It calls your callback function when the user walks through it, and keeps track of whether you're inside or outside the portal world.
 - World Placement
   - Make an object follow the user's gaze, with nice animations.
-Useful for 3D UI elements in the Spectacles.
+Useful for placing the scene in front of you in the Spectacles.
-- LSQuickScripts
-  - My 'cheatsheet' collection of snippets and automations of everyday tasks.
-I always have this in every project I do, all features explained at the top of this script in the comments.